literalice/grails-cookie-session/README.md

-# The cookie based session storage for Grails.
+# The cookie based session storage for Grails

 This is the grails plugin that allows you to store the session data in a cookie like Rails or Play!.